easazade/learn-javascript/README.md

 ##### 5️⃣ Enable in WebStorm

+**Prettier**
 Settings → Languages & Frameworks → JavaScript → Prettier

 - Set package to `node_modules/prettier`
 - Enable "On save"

+**ESLint**
+Settings → Languages & Frameworks → JavaScript → Code Quality → Eslint

+- Set package to `node_modules/eslint`
+- Enable "On eslint --fix on save"

+> NOTE: By default eslint does not fix unused imports when eslint --fix is ran.
+It removes unused vars and other things though.

+**Enable optimize imports via IDE:**
+Settings → Tools → Action On Save → (& enable) Optimize Imports

 ## Tailwind